embEDUx/documentation/usage/linux/README.md

 # Linux
 To create a Linux kernel **embEDUx** needs at least a *kernel* branch and a *platform* branch.
-The branches need to have the following name scheme:
+The branches need to have the following name schema:

+## Naming schema
 * Kernel branch: \<kernel\_version> (eg. 3.17.2)
 * Platform branch: \<kernel\_version>\_\<platform\_name\> (eg. 3.17.2_raspberry-pi)

 **Importan: The platform\_name must not contain an underscore, use a dash instead!**

 ## Kernel branch
 The *kernel* branch will provide all the platform independent files, which are